nikcorg/commonjs-and-amd/README.md

 ## Demo app

-The codebase contains a simple - yet possibly the most convoluted - Todo MVC style app  as an example, with a ridiculously large dependency graph.
+The codebase contains a simple - yet possibly the most convoluted ever - Todo MVC style app  as an example, with a ridiculously large dependency graph.
 All for the sake of demonstrating something really, really simple.